-EXCEPTION: LPN to ASN students who are successful in one component of the placement challenge exam/skills practicum and not the other, will only take the component in which they were unsuccessful.
+EXCEPTION: LPN to ASN students who are successful in one component of the placement challenge exam/skills practicum and not the other will only take the component in which they were unsuccessful.
 (Example: If the LPN successfully passes the challenge exam but fails the skills practicum, the LPN will only be required to take NURS 1031.)

 - 3. Achieve a grade of "C" or higher in the theory component of each required nursing course.
-The following grading scale is used by the Department of Nursing:
+The following grading scale is used by the School of Nursing:

-- 100 93 A

-- 92 85 B
+- 100 93 A 92 85 B

 - 84 77 C

-- $76-65 \qquad D$

-- 64 00 F
+- 76 65 D 64 00 F

+NOTE: If a student earns a grade of "D" or "F" in theory, a grade of "NC" will automatically be assigned to the clinical co-requisite course.
+If a student earns a grade of "NC" in the clinical component, a grade of "F" will automatically be assigned to the theory co-requisite course.

 - 4. Achieve a "P" (Pass) grade in the clinical/lab/practicum component.
-Clinical skills reflect the student's comprehension and application of knowledge of nursing as it applies to safe, therapeutic nursing care for patients in various clinical settings.

-- 5. Withdrawing ("W") or dropping a required nursing course that has a mandatory corequisite means that the student is withdrawing or dropping from both components of the course (theory and clinical/lab).
+Clinical skills reflect the student's comprehension and application of knowledge of nursing as it applies to safe, therapeutic nursing care for patients in various clinical settings. - 5.
+Note that withdrawing ("W") or dropping a required theory nursing course that has a clinical mandatory co-requisite means that the student is withdrawing or dropping from both components of the course (theory and clinical/lab).
 When the student withdraws or drops a required course it should be noted that a position in the class of choice may NOT be available.
-Students

-- who wish to be considered for re-enrollment must complete a re-entry form.
-(See guidelines above) - 6.
-All students enrolled in the ASN program must successfully pass a dosage calculation exam with a grade of 90% or higher in each clinical course with the exception of NURS 1031 Clinical Nursing 1.
+Students who wish to be considered for re-enrollment must complete a reentry form.
+(See guidelines below).
+Students who withdraw from a theory course with a mandatory co-requisite clinical will be issued a grade of "W" for both courses.
+However, only one "W" will be counted towards retention or dismissal.
+A separate grade of "W" will count for students withdrawing from the pharmacology component. - 6.
+Be aware that all students enrolled in the ASN program must successfully pass a dosage calculation exam with a grade of 90% or higher in each clinical course with the exception of NURS 1031 Clinical Nursing 1.
+All students will have 30 minutes to complete the exam.
 The exam may be repeated once.
 If the student is unable to achieve 90% or higher on the second dosage calculation exam, the student must withdraw from the course for that semester.
-Prior to re-enrolling in the nursing course, the student must demonstrate remediation through one of the following methods: successful completion of Nursing 1002 or appropriate remediation determined by the course instructor.
-Upon re-entering the nursing course, the student must pass the dosage calculation exam at 90% or higher. - 7.
-Progression in the nursing program reflects the student's commitment to the profession of nursing and demonstrates professional responsibility.
-The Department of Nursing expects students to act in a manner which reflects the professionalism of the nursing profession; therefore, the Department of Nursing follows the Code of Ethics set forth by the American Nurses Association.
+Prior to re-enrolling in the nursing course, the student must demonstrate appropriate remediation determined by the course instructor.
+Upon re-entering the nursing course, the student must pass the dosage calculation exam at 90% or higher.

+7. Note that Progression in the nursing program reflects the student's commitment to the profession of nursing and demonstrates professional responsibility.
+The School of Nursing expects students to act in a manner which reflects the professionalism of the nursing profession; therefore, the Department of Nursing follows the Code of Ethics set forth by the American Nurses Association.